dotlas/mission_dotlas/README.md

 ### The Mission

 Your mission, should you choose to accept it, is to transform, process and analyze our dataset of **Restaurants in The State of California, USA**.

-> For more details refer to [mission.ipynb](./mission.ipynb).

 Here are a few maps to get you inspired!

 <p align="center">
   <img height="400" src="./assets/maps/california_restaurants.png" alt="Restaurants in California" />